Eating and Weight Disorders FAQs

 Why is it important to find treatment?

-Eating disorders can lead to serious complications such as loss of menstrual periods and infertility, dehydration and electrolyte imbalances, cardiac and kidney dysfunction, gastrointestinal difficulties, and dental deterioration.
+Eating disorders can lead to serious physical complications such as loss of menstrual periods and infertility, dehydration and electrolyte imbalances, cardiac and kidney dysfunction, gastrointestinal difficulties, and dental deterioration.
 With anorexia and bulimia, such physiological complications can be fatal.
 Although these complications are severe, they can often be reversed with appropriate treatment.
+In addition to the physical effects of eating disorders, these illnesses often impact psychological and social functioning which can cause problems in important life areas, like relationships, work, school or hobbies.
+Treatment can help address both physical and emotional problems related to the eating disorder.

 How are eating disorders treated?

-Effective treatment can take the form of cognitive behavioral therapy (CBT), family-based treatment, acceptance-based mirror exposure treatment, and interpersonal therapy (IPT).
-Treatments can also include medications and when these treatments do not work or there is medical instability, treatment for eating disorders may involve hospitalization or intensive outpatient treatment.
+Effective treatment can take the form of cognitive behavioral therapy (CBT), family-based treatment (also known as the Maudsley Method), acceptance-based mirror exposure treatment, and interpersonal therapy (IPT).
+When these treatments are not effective in an outpatient setting or if there is medical instability, treatment for eating disorders may involve hospitalization, residential, or intensive outpatient treatment.